 dµidt=−hi2riKij=1i≠jnNjz−µiαz,z'pizpjz'dzdz'

 Where, µi is the mean phenotype of the species i, and hi is the narrow sense heritability, which accounts for the genetic variation for additive genetic effects.
 Note that, under the infinitesimal quantitative genetic model, variance of population remains unchanged.
-Therefore, the expression for mean trait change alone provides the total evolutionary change in species under selection from competition, with variance 𝜎i2.
+Therefore, the expression for mean trait change alone provides the total evolutionary change in species under selection from intra- and inter-specific competition, with variance 𝜎i2.

 Parameters of interest:

 We focused on three parameters of this model that influence the trait dynamics of a given species: two of them, ω (width of competition) and t* (trait difference threshold to competition) describe the trait-matching model between competing individuals, determine the shape of the competition kernel (Fig. 1).
-Based on the formulation above we can observe that i) higher values of ω indicate stronger competition between individuals with given trait values, i.e. for higher values of ω, strength of competition decreases slower with trait difference, thus, imposing stronger selection pressure on competitors.
-Thus, ω values modulate the speed of the population and evolutionary dynamics.
+Based on the formulation above we can observe that i) higher values of ω indicate stronger competition between individuals with given trait values, i.e. for higher values of ω, strength of competition decreases slower with trait difference, thus, imposing stronger selection pressure on competitors. ω values modulate the speed of the population and evolutionary dynamics.
 Also, lower ω values indicate stronger adherence to the trait-matching mechanism. ii) Threshold values, t*, dictate whether individuals compete or not based on their trait values.
-At the species level, t* signifies a neighborhood of competitors for a given species.
+At the species level, t* means a neighborhood of competitors for a given species.
 The third parameter, σi2, intraspecific trait variance, describes trait variance in the population of a given species.
 Intraspecific trait variation for a given species, σi2, indicates the species’ response to selection pressure.
 Higher trait variance will lower the rate mean trait change for a given species.
 While the individual influence of these parameters on species’ trait evolution can be easily deduced, their collective impact on community level emergent properties is difficult to assess.
-Thus, we simulated population and trait dynamics of varying assemblages of competing species and assessed the influence of the parameters on community level patterns.
+Thus, we simulated population and trait dynamics of varying assemblages of competing species and assessed the influence of these three parameters on community level patterns.

-Simulating population and trait dynamics:
+Simulating trait, population, and community dynamics

 For each initial assemblage of 20 or 50 species, we generated 60 distinct combinations of parameters by choosing following values for three parameters:1) Threshold to competition: either 5,7,10 or no threshold.
 2) Intraspecific variability: For each species, the standard deviation for the trait distribution was chosen from one of the three uniform distributions - low: [0.5,1.5], high: [2.5,3.5], wide: [0.5,3.5].
 3) Width of competition: either 0.05, 0.1, 0.25,0.5 or 1.
-Higher value signify a stronger negative impact of competition.
+Higher value means a stronger negative impact of competition.

-We incorporated these parameter combinations with 100 different sets of initial conditions (for initial population size, carrying capacity and intrinsic growth rates).
+We incorporated these parameter combinations with 100 randomly chosen values of initial conditions for initial population size, carrying capacity and intrinsic growth rates.
 Initial population sizes for species were chosen from folded normal distribution with mean 1000 and standard deviation 500.
 Carrying capacities were set to be double of initial population sizes for respective species.
 Intrinsic growth rates were chosen from a folded normal distribution with mean 0 and standard deviation 0.5.
 Initial trait means are randomly sampled from a Normal distribution with mean 0 and standard deviation 5.
 Narrow sense heritability was fixed at 0.5.
 Values of trait means, and variabilities were chosen relative to the smallest value of the threshold to competition (5, in this case).
-In this way, we could get a large variety of initial networks structures.
+In this way, we could get a large variation of initial networks structures.

 Each simulation was run for 50000-time units.
 During the simulation, species whose populations went below zero were removed and labelled as ‘extinct’.
-Population and trait dynamics following the equations above were simulated in R. We ran simulations with assemblages of 20 species and 50 species.
+Population and trait dynamics following the equations above were simulated in R.

 RESULTS